FOREX-Dollar slumps, yen and franc surge as Trump rattles markets

 * Mexican peso at weakest in a month vs dollar

-* Fed awaited, but politics seen overshadowing fundamentals (Adds peso move, more comment)
+* Fed awaited, but politics seen overshadowing fundamentals (Updates after start of European trade)

 By Patrick Graham

-LONDON, Nov 2 (Reuters) - The dollar slumped and the Swiss franc and Japanese yen surged on Wednesday as investors worried by the prospect of a Donald Trump victory in next week's U.S. presidential election sought out safe havens for their money.
+LONDON, Nov 2 (Reuters) - The dollar slumped and the Swiss franc and Japanese yen surged on Wednesday as investors worried by the prospect of a Donald Trump presidency sought out safe havens for their money.

 The yen, driven lower in the past month as investors abandoned long-term bets on it strengthening past 100 yen per dollar, gained more than half a percent to hit its highest since Oct.
-21.
+21 against the dollar.

 The franc hit its highest in a month against the greenback and a four-month peak against the euro.
-It has gained almost 3 percent in the past week against the dollar as improving polls for Trump prompted investors to trim bets on a rise in U.S. interest rates in December.
+It has gained almost 3 percent in the past week as improving polls for Trump prompted investors to trim bets on a rise in U.S. interest rates in December.

 "The resurgence of Donald Trump in the polls so close to election day has seriously rattled investors," said Craig Erlam, senior market analyst with Oanda in London.